America (magazine)

 America is a monthly Catholic magazine published by the Jesuits of the United States and headquartered in midtown Manhattan.
 It contains news and opinion about Catholicism and how it relates to American politics and cultural life.
 It has been published continuously since 1909, and is also available online.

 With its Jesuit affiliation, America has been considered a liberal-leaning publication, and has been described by The Washington Post as "a favorite of Catholic liberal intellectuals".

 History

-The Jesuit provinces of the U.S.A. founded America in New York in 1909 and continue to publish the weekly printed magazine.
+The Jesuit provinces of the U.S.A. founded America in New York in 1909 as a weekly printed magazine and continue to publish the magazine in its contemporary iterations.
 Francis X. Talbot was editor-in-chief from 1936 to 1944.